Complaints and compliments

 If you are unhappy with how your complaint has been dealt with, you can request that your complaint is reviewed by the department.

-For specific information relating to public interest disclosures (including complaints involving suspected corrupt conduct) please refer to:
+For specific information relating to public interest disclosures (including complaints involving suspected corrupt conduct), read the:

 - Prevention and Management of Corrupt Conduct and Public Interest Disclosure Policy (PDF, 500.33 KB)